Writings

 The Tyranny of “Almost There”

 Since I wrote the article, the SIL website and blogs have become more open about their connection to the Universal Church.
 I follow the blogs, more out of morbid curiosity than anything else.
 Recently an article was posted on Cristiane Cardoso’s blog entitled Almost There.
 It is attributed to one Bishop Celso Junior.
-(Cristiane is the pastor’s wife and daughter of Edir Macedo).
-Between fashion tips and posts about the Christian life, this post caught my attention because it goes to the heart of what is wrong with the SIL/Universal Church–and all other groups that preach a similar doctrine.
-(Note: since I began work on this project, Mrs. Cardoso’s blog has been reformatted, and is apparently now only available to subscribers.
-A Portuguese version of this article can be found on the blog of Edir Macedo himself.)
+(Editor’s note: The article is now found on the main site of the IURD website, and is attributed to Bishop Edir Macedo) Between fashion tips and posts about the Christian life, this post caught my attention because it goes to the heart of what is wrong with the SIL/Universal Church–and all other groups that preach a similar doctrine.

 Who wouldn’t want to click through and find out more?